 Designated Reach: December 31, 1975.
-The segment from the headwaters of the
+The segment from the headwaters of the main stem to the national forest boundary.
+The segment of the West Fork from the wilderness boundary downstream to the confluence with the main stem.

 The water quality of Rapid River is exceptional; the river contains three listed fish species, chinook salmon, steelhead, and bull trout, and associated critical habitat.
 The river's scenery is also outstanding; the steep gradient and narrow canyon focus the viewer's perspective on the fast-moving water and diverse riparian vegetation.
-Contact Info: Nez Perce National Forest

-Salmon River Ranger District

-303 Slatecreek Rd HC 01, Box 70 White Bird Idaho 83554
+Contact Info: Nez Perce National Forest Salmon River Ranger District 303 Slatecreek Rd HC 01, Box 70 White Bird Idaho 83554